Seven Nation Army: Release history

-Other
+Other versions

-The song has been covered by blues musician C. W. Stoneking, the country group The Oak Ridge Boys (with bass singer Richard Sterban singing the original guitar riffs), rock supergroup Audioslave, alternative rock band The Flaming Lips, British soul singer Alice Russell, American singer and television personality Kelly Clarkson, hard rock band The Pretty Reckless, and Argentine electrotango band Tanghetto.
+The song has been covered by blues musician C. W. Stoneking, the country group the Oak Ridge Boys (with bass singer Richard Sterban singing the original guitar riffs), rock supergroup Audioslave, alternative rock band the Flaming Lips, British soul singer Alice Russell, American singer and television personality Kelly Clarkson, hard rock band the Pretty Reckless, English indie rock band Hard-Fi and Argentine electrotango band Tanghetto.
 In 2015, it was covered by Haley Reinhart for Scott Bradlee's Postmodern Jukebox in a style reminiscent of a New Orleans funeral march.
-French neofolk group SKÁLD covered the song in 2019 for the Alfar Fagrahvél edition of their album Vikings Chant, with minor changes to the lyrics, with the city of "Wichita" changed to "Uppsala."
+French neofolk group SKÁLD covered the song in 2019 for the Alfar Fagrahvél edition of their album Vikings Chant, with minor changes to the lyrics, with the city of "Wichita" changed to "Uppsala".

 The song was covered during Maroon 5's Overexposed Tour in 2012, with lead guitarist James Valentine providing guitar and vocals and lead vocalist Adam Levine providing drums.
 The song was also covered by KT Tunstall (as a medley with her own "Black Horse and the Cherry Tree") on her 2013 Invisible Empire/Crescent Moon tour.
 Ramin Djawadi made a cover version of the song with sitar for Westworld season 2.
 The song is also included in the "Backstage Romance" number of Moulin Rouge!, where it is in a medley with "Bad Romance", "Tainted Love", "Toxic", and "Sweet Dreams (Are Made of This)".
 During Twenty One Pilots' The Bandito Tour, the musical duo would sometimes perform the song as a mashup with one of their own songs, "Morph".
 They also performed the song at the 2025 Rock and Roll Hall of Fame Ceremony in honor of The White Stripes' induction.